Frankenstein (2025)

 The eighteenth century was the first great age of criticism.
 In this spirit, the Criticks website provides entertaining, informative and provocative reviews of events and media that are of interest to scholars of the eighteenth century.
 These complement the reviews of books that are published in the journal of the Society, Journal for Eighteenth-Century Studies.

-Plays, concerts, operas, exhibitions, films, broadcasts and online resources are here considered in depth by experts in the field.
+Plays, concerts, operas, exhibitions, films, trade fiction, broadcasts and online resources are here considered in depth by experts in the field.
 If there is an event that you would like to see reviewed in these pages, or if you would like to review for us, please contact one of the editors below:

 Fine and Decorative Art: Miriam Al Jamil